cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 #### %Environment

-The %BioGears %Respiratory System interacts with the %Environment System for the atmospheric pressure values assigned to the mouth node.
+The %Respiratory System interacts with the %Environment System for the atmospheric pressure values assigned to the mouth node.
 Changes to the environmental conditions, such as changes in altitude, ambient temperature, humidity, and others, can affect the breathing pattern of the patient.
 The %Respiratory System